 When is a Low LSAT Score Too Low?

-If your score is 150 or above, it’s not a particularly low score, depending on which law school you want to attend.
-Let’s aim this conversation at those of you below a 147 LSAT.
-In general, if you are in the mid-140’s or above, I have had success helping applicants fulfill their law school admission goals.
+If your score is 150 or above, it’s not a particularly low score, depending on which law school you want to attend and how your GPA balances your LSAT for that school.
+Let’s focus this conversation for those of you below a 147 LSAT.
+In general, if you are in the mid-140’s or above, I have had success helping applicants fulfill their law school admission goals as long as people are flexible about where to attend.
+But once you get below that number, you’re fighting an uphill battle.

 What a Low LSAT Score Means

-I get a lot of calls from people with scores lower than 147.
-There are certain people whose chances will not be helped even with advice from a law school admission consultant.
-We are not, after all, miracle workers.
 If your LSAT score is in the 130s or low 140s, it’s very hard to find an ABA law school anywhere in the US that will offer you unrestricted acceptance (especially in the increasingly competitive environment).
+And you’ll be paying full price if you get lucky enough to get in to one of these questionable schools where the outcomes are far from guaranteed.

 Conditional Acceptance Programs